freakMCD/dotfiles/README.md

 - *Deletes the last commit from the remote repository while keeping it locally.*:
   `git push origin +HEAD^:main`

-- *Undoes the last commit, keeping the changes staged for commit.*:
+- *Undoes the last commit locally, keeping the changes staged for commit.*:
   `git reset --soft HEAD@{1}`

 - *Commits all changes in the repository.*: